OData/v3ProtocolDocument/OData.markdown

 ### Managing Resources ###

-Binary resources are one of the primitive types that can be used in the difinition of a Property.
+Binary resources are one of the primitive types that can be used in the definition of a Property.
 However, they are complex enough that there are special rules for manipulating them.

 There are two ways to associate a Property with a particular value Resoruce: Media Link Entries (MLEs) or Named Streams.